Putin on Trump dossier claims: 'Rubbish'

 The accusations against Russian security officials were presented in a two-page synopsis, appended to a report on alleged Russian interference in the 2016 election.

-The allegations came, in part, from memos compiled by a former British intelligence operative, whose past work US intelligence officials consider credible.
+The allegations came, in part, from memos compiled by the former British intelligence operative, whose past work US intelligence officials consider credible.
 The FBI is investigating the credibility and accuracy of these allegations, which are based primarily on information from Russian sources, but has not confirmed many essential details in the memos about Trump.

 Trump dismissed the allegations as "fake news" at a news conference last week.